 - low self-esteem

-- broken trust in others
+- broken trust in others and difficulty with sexual relationships

 - post-traumatic stress responses with symptoms including flashbacks, nightmares and withdrawal from people and situations.